 15th August 2017: Luton BID has helped improve safety and security in Luton town centre – latest crime statistics reveal.

-Figures released by xxx show a significant drop in overall incidents of town centre crime this year compared to 2016 stats, with the most notable reductions in occurrences of anti-social behaviour and shoplifting – anti-social behaviour stats were down by 10.5% and there was a 50% reduction in shop lifting, from 86 to 43, against April 2016 stats.
+Figures released show a significant drop in overall incidents of town centre crime this year compared to 2016 stats, with the most notable reductions in occurrences of anti-social behaviour and shoplifting – anti-social behaviour stats were down by 10.5% and there was a 50% reduction in shop lifting, from 86 to 43, against April 2016 stats.

 The figures can be directly linked to the BID’s funding of two new Police Community Support Officers (PCSOs) which began this Spring, and collaborative working on various projects with the Bedfordshire Police, Community Safety Partnership (CSP), Luton Business Against Crime (LBAC), the NOAH outreach team and Neighbourhood Environmental Enforcement Officers.